CAN I USE YOUR RECIPE OR PHOTOS? (SITE POLICIES)

 My boyfriend/official taste tester/tech support guru/roomie/support system/spider killer extraordinaire.
 He’s the best.

-It’s hard for me to tell you what (if anything) went wrong – I’m not in the kitchen with you!
+It’s hard for me to tell what might have gone wrong since I’m not in the kitchen with you – but I’m happy to help you try to figure it out!
 I test all of my recipes before I blog about them to be sure my ingredient counts are right and the directions aren’t confusing.
 There are so many variables when it comes to cooking – baking powder can be old, batter can be overbeaten, ovens could cook at inconsistent temperatures, etc. If you have a problem with a dish, I just ask that you try to be constructive.
 If you say, “I hated it,” there’s not really anything I can take away from that to make the dish better next time.
 It just makes me sad (womp womp).
 If you don’t like a recipe, try to pinpoint what went wrong – were the directions confusing?
 Did you add or omit an ingredient?
 Do the flavors just not suit your palate?
 That’s the kind of information I can use!
 I promise not to put anything on the blog that I (and Kyle and a few friends who are wonderful guinea pigs) haven’t tested, tried, and liked.